texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 ```

 {{site.data.alerts.tip}}
-By default, we've made it so that the name of your node will always just be <code>node</code>.
-The only thing that will change is the name of the package, which will always be the argument you pass into <code>create-package</code>
+By default, we've made it so that the name of your node will always just be `node`.
+The only thing that will change is the name of the package, which will always be the argument you pass into `create-package`
 {{site.data.alerts.end}}

 If you ever need a refresher on how all of this works, feel free to go back to the [documentation](docs.html)!